chuka00/StatisticCalculator/README.md

 # StatisticCalculator
-## Built with HTML, CSS and a little JavaScript
+Built with HTML, CSS, and a little JavaScript